 The College reserves the right to deny registration access to a student who has an overdue debt to any Montana State University unit.
 Students whose tuition and fees remain unpaid may have their registration for classes cancelled for the current semester.
 Transcripts, certificates, and degrees will be withheld from any student owing tuition, fees, or charges to a Montana State University unit.
 In the event a student has not returned books and/or materials belonging to this college or any other Montana University System unit, transcripts, certificates, and degrees may be withheld.
-The MSU-Great Falls College of Technology may refer past due student accounts to the Montana Department of Revenue for collection action.
+The MSU-Great Falls College of Technology may refer past due student accounts to the Montana Department of Revenue and/or commercial collection agency for collection action.
+Collection costs, attorney fees and court costs incurred in the collection of past due accounts will be added to the account and become part of the total amount due.